 Oscar De La Hoya and Muhammad Ali enjoyed brief flirtations with the top three.
 But nobody could compete with the star of that era in Woods.

-As you see below in the list of the most years enjoyed by one sportsman, Woods holds the record on eleven.
+As you see below in the list of the most years enjoyed by one sportsman, Woods holds the record for eleven.

-The man who halted the Woods run for one year in 2012? – A certain Floyd Mayweather.
+The man who halted the Woods run for one year in 2012? – A confident Floyd Mayweather.